-\\ Justice of the High Court of Australia.
+^{} Justice of the High Court of Australia.

-&lt;sup>1 (1997) 19 Sydney Law Review 514.
+1 (1997) 19 Sydney Law Review 514.

-courthouse in Canberra, by Lake Burley Griffin.
+A lawyer or law student who keeps abreast of the case law necessarily enters the minds of the Justices of the High Court and lives, in a sense, with their values, attitudes and habits of reasoning.
+Inevitably, not a few speculate on what it would be like to live and work in the great courthouse in Canberra, by Lake Burley Griffin.
 There is nothing wrong with aspiration.
 Some, more ambitious, imagine themselves, decades hence, occupying one of the chambers on the ninth level of that building.
-However, the numbers called are very few.
-In the history of the Court, I was but the fortieth Justice.
-When Justice McHugh leaves the Court on 31 October 2005, Justice Susan Crennan, the forty-fifth Justice will be sworn.
-Forty-five is not many in little more than a century.
+However, the numbers called are very few2.
+In the history of the Court, I was but the 40th Justice.
+When Justice McHugh left the Court on 31 October 2005, Justice Susan Crennan, the 45th Justice was sworn in3.
+Forty-five is not many in more than a century.
 Luck and opportunity play a disconcertingly large part in such appointments, although those who appoint always comfort the people that merit alone is the alchemy that works such elevations.

 The basic description of the daily life and work of a Justice, contained in my earlier lecture, has not changed much in the intervening decade.
-The elements of continuity are, as the Constitution itself dictates, overwhelming.
-The facilities for the Justices are the same.
-So are most of the work methods necessary to the production of the Court's basic product, its opinions or reasons (wrongly called "judgments").
+As the Constitution itself dictates, the elements of continuity are overwhelming.
+The facilities for the Justices are the same4.
+So are

-&lt;sup>2 Ibid, 514.
+2 Ibid, 514.

-In September 2005 Justice Crennan of the Federal Court of Australia was appointed and will be sworn as a Justice of the High Court on 8 November 2005.
+3 In September 2005 Justice Crennan of the Federal Court of Australia was appointed and was sworn as a Justice of the High Court on 8 November 2005.

-&lt;sup>4 Ibid, 515.
+4 Ibid, 515.